waocats/crabgo/src/doc/src/reference/features.md

 ## Features

-Cargo "features" provide a mechanism to express [conditional compilation] and [optional dependencies](#optional-dependencies).
-A package defines a set of named features in the `[features]` table of `Cargo.toml`, and each feature can either be enabled or disabled.
+Crabgo "features" provide a mechanism to express [conditional compilation] and [optional dependencies](#optional-dependencies).
+A package defines a set of named features in the `[features]` table of `Crabgo.toml`, and each feature can either be enabled or disabled.
 Features for the package being built can be enabled on the command-line with flags such as `--features`.
-Features for dependencies can be enabled in the dependency declaration in `Cargo.toml`.
+Features for dependencies can be enabled in the dependency declaration in `Crabgo.toml`.

 See also the [Features Examples] chapter for some examples of how features can be used.